 This schema markup advanced training was created to help digital marketers to not only understand but fully take advantage schema.org to achieve amazing rich results in search.

 This is the perfect course for SEO Specialists that want to increase their knowledge and expertise with schema markup and want to understand the intricacies about how it works.

 - The course starts with the basics on why you need to know about structured data, schema.org, the Google features that rely on it.
-It then introduces the student to the schema.org vocabulary, its history, where to get more information on it, and common tools (watch a preview).
+It then introduces the student to the schema.org vocabulary, its history, where to get more information on it, and common tools.

 - The training then focuses on common applications of schema.org for websites.
-Covering products, services, locations, and overall rules to keep in mind.
+We provide examples for products, services, locations, and overall rules to keep in mind.

 - The final section covers semantic search analysis.
 This is where you develop your strategy for how to apply structured data on your website and how you will then price and sell structured data.

 - Understand the Google features that leverage semantic markup

 - Be able to create a schema markup strategy for a websites

 - Execute your strategy with speed and accuracy

 - Who Else Uses Schema.org